Vicinity Motor Corp.

-Vicinity Motor Corp. (formerly Grande West Transportation Group) is a Canadian bus manufacturer headquartered in Aldergrove, British Columbia, Canada.
+Raeda Dynamics, Inc. is a Canadian bus and truck manufacturer headquartered in Saint-Jean-sur-Richelieu, Quebec, Canada.

+The company was founded in 2008 as Grande West Transportation Group, before renaming to Vicinity Motor Corp. in 2021.
+After declaring insolvency in November 2024, Vicinity's assets were acquired by Raeda Dynamics, which was founded two months prior.

 History

 In 2008, BC Transit and Ottawa's OC Transpo issued a Requested for Proposal (RFP) for heavy-duty, mid-size buses from the major bus manufacturers.
 These companies either had no interest in producing such a bus or did not have capacity.
 As a result, Grande West was founded that same year, led by businessman William Trainer.
 The company built key partnerships with BC Transit and tailored their proposed bus designs to the agency's needs.
 Grande West worked closely with management and engineers with BC Transit to understand requirements and specifications of the Vicinity.
 The company initially targeted the niche demand for green, compact buses in the North American market with their 27.5 foot bus.